-- 7. In relation to the representativeness of risk factors, an institution: - (a) shall consider a verifiable price to be representative of a risk factor at its observation date only where both the following conditions are met: - (i) there is a close relationship between the risk factor and the verifiable price; and - the institution has a specific conceptually sound methodology to extract the value of the risk factor from the verifiable price.
-Any input data or risk factor used in that methodology other than that verifiable price shall be based on objective data; - (b) shallmay count a verifiable price for the purpose of this Article for more than one risk factor for which it is representative in accordance with paragraph 1-only where an institution has a specific conceptually sound methodology to extract the value of each risk factor for which the verifiable price is counted without dependence on the extraction of value of other risk factors for which the verifiable price is counted.
+- 7. In relation to the representativeness of risk factors, an institution: - (a) shall consider a verifiable price to be representative of a risk factor at its observation date only where both the following conditions are met: - (i) there is a close relationship between the risk factor and the verifiable price; and - (ii) the institution has a specific conceptually sound methodology to extract the value of the risk factor from the verifiable price.
+Any input data or risk factor used in that methodology other than that verifiable price shall be based on objective data;

+- (b) may count a verifiable price for the purpose of this Article for more than one risk factor for which it is representative in accordance with paragraph 1.
 An institution shall document and validate all instances where a verifiable price is counted for more than one risk factor, and shall notify the PRA of the justification for this; and - (c) where it uses a systematic credit or equity risk factor to capture market-wide movements for given attributes of a pool of issuers, such as the country, region or sector of those issuers, verifiable prices of market indices or instruments of individual issuers shall be considered representative for that systematic risk factor only where they share the same attributes as that systematic risk factor.